UBCSailbot/docs/docs/reference/sailing/turning.md

 When the boat makes any turn as follows, it is called ***Bearing Off***:

 - At the end of the turn, the boat is pointing *lower*.
-This means it is pointing further downwind than it was previously.
 - Throughout the turn, the sails stays on the same side of the boat (port or starboard).

 Like heading up, bearing off can be a small course adjustment.